 If you become aware your heart is closed, shut your mouth.
 Don’t try to communicate with your spouse.
 Let any emotional heat cool down.
 Get alone with God, and ask Him to show you how He sees you and your marriage.
 Stay there until your heart becomes open again.

-If your spouse’s heart seems closed, trying to force communication won’t work.
+If your spouse’s heart seems closed, trying to force communication isn’t helpful.
 Your job in that case is to imitate the Hound of Heaven in every way you can.
 Become safe for your spouse.
 Woo, persuade, seek, invite – and pray.

 If your spouse’s heart is truly closed you won’t be able to communicate heart-to-heart regardless of how hard you try to pry them open.
 You may need to protect your own heart for a time until their heart does become open.
 And until then you keep inviting and praying, and working to keep your own heart open.